 You have chosen to get your Medicare health care and your prescription drug coverage through our plan, Presbyterian Dual Plus (HMO D-SNP).

-We are required to cover all Part A and Part B services.
-However, cost sharing and provider access in this plan differ from Original Medicare.
+There are different types of Medicare health plans.
 Presbyterian Dual Plus (HMO D-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Presbyterian Dual Plus (HMO D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.
+Presbyterian Dual Plus (HMO D-SNP) is designed specifically for people who have Medicare and who are also entitled to assistance from Medicaid.